-lA haplotype has a clear definition: it is simply a haploid genotype extending the notion of an allele from one site to many.
-In contrast, the term “haplotype block" is used widely, but in many defined in many sense Here we contrast alternative definitions?
-We contrast alternative definitions, and settle on one, which is based on branches in the underlying genealogy
+Haplotype is a long standing term, which originally referred to the entire genome that individual inherits from a single parent in sexual species.
+However in practice, term haplotypes is used not in necessarily in application to the whole genomes, but to some limited region or even a single site.
+One could generalize this definition: it is simply a haploid genotype, representing the maternal and paternal contributions to variation at a single site extending the notion of an allele from one site to many.
+Although it is a widely used meaning of the term “haplotype block" is less clear.
+The key problem of this haplotype blocks is that it doesn’t take into account origin of this structure, which is ultimately presented in genealogy of the sample, in simple words we would like to know where haplotype structure is coming from.
+In this section we contrast some of the more widely used definitions, and settle on one, which is based on branches in the underlying genealogy, which in our opinion presents the best way to approach the definition for natural populations.

-Samples of DNA sequence often appear to be structured into blocks, with a much smaller number of haplotypes than expected if alleles combine randomly.
-In other words, there is often strong haplotype structure, reflecting linkage disequilibrium amongst polymorphic sites.
-This haplotype structure can be used to impute missing genotypes, and is often described pragmatically in terms of "haplotype blocks".
+The simplest use of the term haplotype block is probably in reference to the correlational structure present in sets of DNA sequences.
+Specifically, samples of DNA sequence are often characterised by fewer haplotypes than we would expect if alleles combine randomly.
+This strong haplotype structure, which can be measured in terms of linkage disequilibrium amongst polymorphic sites, can be used to impute missing genotypes, and is often described pragmatically in terms of "haplotype blocks".
 However, we aim for a more fundamental definition that is based on the true ancestry of the sequences, and that is independent of the mutations that generated the observed SNP.
 Thus, we separate the definition of haplotype blocks from the estimation of these blocks from actual data.

-Haplotype blocks couldbe defined via the classical concept of identity by descent (IBD).
+Originally haplotype blocks were observed empirically as characteristic set of haplotypes in the agricultural populations and raised the idea of identity by descent.
+Concept of identity by descent goes back to 1920-30th and proposed as an measure of degree of inbreeding in agricultural populations.
+Haplotype blocks can be defined in a more concrete way based on the classical concept of identity by descent (IBD).
+While talking about identity by descent we usually mean identity with respect to certain reference population.
 Imagine an initial population, where each founder genome is labelled by a different colour.
-At some later time, each region of genome must derive from one or other founder, and so it is natural to define blocks that descend from these founders (Fig. 1).
+At some later time, typically tens of generations, each region of genome must derive from one or other founder, and so it is natural to define blocks that descend from these founders (Fig. 1).
 Fisher (1952) showed that the junctions between IBD blocks segregate like Mendelian variants, and used this idea to understand the distribution of runs of homozygosity.
-In artificial populations, we can now sequence the founders, and thus directly observe blocks defined in this way.
+In artificial populations, such as studies of experimental evolution, we can now sequence the founders, and thus directly observe blocks defined in this way.
 Moreover, the evolutionary processes subsequent to the founding of the population are entirely described by the block structure (if we disregard mutation).